aaravjaichand/CheckMate/README.md

-# GradeFlow - AI-Powered Worksheet Grading Assistant
+# CheckMate - AI-Powered Worksheet Grading Assistant

-GradeFlow is an intelligent grading platform that helps K-12 teachers grade worksheets 10x faster using advanced AI and OCR technology.
+CheckMate is an intelligent grading platform that helps K-12 teachers grade worksheets 10x faster using advanced AI and OCR technology.
 Upload student worksheets and get personalized feedback for each student in minutes, not hours.

 ## Features